Should we examine credentials? Are they important? For some, this answer is easy; for others, not so much. For me… it depends.

 I’m in a leadership group on Facebook.
 In this group, we recently had a discussion about whether or not the leaders of the future would be experts or generalists; a question first discussed in a Youtube video by doctor Franklin C. Annis (EdD).

 During the discussion, I spoke about how in the world of leadership, there were some people who were really not qualified to be authorities in it.
 I likened it to a doctor defending their patient in a court of law.
 This is not to say that it was impossible, but simply not likely.
-This was in reference to the doctor of Education in contrast to a doctor of Leadership.
+This was in reference to the doctor of Education (in Education) in contrast to a doctor of Education (in Leadership).
 Who should we be listening to?
 Perhaps both!
 Maybe neither!
 How can we know?

-Being unfamiliar with the doctor in the video, it was my initial reaction to question his ability to speak on the topic.
+Being unfamiliar with the doctor in the video, it was my initial reaction to question his ability to speak on the topic – as is the case with any situation regarding the same.
 This was because of the designation behind his name.
 Not to say he was unqualified – I simply didn’t know.
-Was this an opinion piece, was he forced to teach leadership at some point and just went with it?
+Was this an opinion piece?
+Was he forced to teach leadership at some point and just went with it?
 Was this an idea that was posed to him so he was reaching out?
 I had lots of questions and few answers.
 I liked what he had to say but I’m not one to simply swallow what someone is feeding me either.
 I ask questions!

 Similarly, a music teacher’s discipline doesn’t necessarily equate to the study “leadership” – hence their position on the subject should probably be evaluated a bit before it’s just swallowed.
 He/she may have a passion for leadership, he/she may know a lot about it and may even teach elements of it, but that’s not his/her “thing“.
 The “thing” in this situation is music; a doctoral degree that has a research focus in the field of music – not leadership.
 Like me though, that music teacher may have more than one “thing” and asking questions and getting familiar with that teacher might sway me entirely.